fhossain0/Machine_learning_ibm/Estimation and inference and hypothesis testing.md

+Estimation Vs inference
+# Definition:
+- Estimation is the process of calculating an approximate value of a population parameter (like mean, proportion, or standard deviation) based on sample data.
+- Inference is the broader process of using sample data to draw conclusions or make decisions about a population, which includes estimation, hypothesis testing, and prediction.

 # CI inside otf the barplots
 CI= confidence interval: Imagine you ask 10 people how much they like a product, and you get an average score (mean).
 But if you asked another 10 people, the average might be different.